 2. San Jose

 Home to more than 6,600 technology companies, San Jose is known as “The Capital of Silicon Valley.”
 This city loves dogs almost as much as it loves tech.
 Every year, it hosts the nation’s largest canine festival, Bark in the Park.
 With fun contests, astounding performances and more than 75 specialty vendors to explore, it’s no wonder nearly 4,000 canines attend every September.
 If you’re not around for the festival, there are still plenty of things to keep you busy year-round in the largest city in Northern California.
-Join a pet-friendly tour with San Jose Walks and Talks and learn how the city transformed from a sleepy Spanish pueblo to a global center of technology.
-Afterwards, sample sauerkraut at Ludwig’s German Table and get a taste of San Jose’s diverse food scene.
-Maybe the snazzy bandana they give him will distract Fido (momentarily) from your schnitzel.
+Take your dog for a walk in Plaza de Cesar Chavez, also known Cesar Chavez Park, which is conveniently located across the street from The Westin.
+The park spans two acres in the middle of downtown San Jose.
+It actually dates back to 1797, when it was the plaza mayor of the Spanish Pueblo de San José de Guadalupe, making it the oldest public space in California.
+As you stroll, imagine its history while you smell the beautiful flowers and let Fido splash in the water fountains.
+Afterwards, sample seafood at McCormick & Schmick's and get a taste of San Jose’s diverse food scene.

 Check in for your stay at The Westin San Jose, which welcomes dogs up to 45 lbs for no additional fee (larger pets might be allowed with prior approval).
 They’ll even provide your pooch with a Heavenly Dog Bed and bowls to use during her stay.
 Nightly rates start at $349.